mlz-ictrl/nicos/doc/source/classes/system.rst

    adapt this

 These data sinks provide different ways of processing measured data.
-They can be configured in setups like normal devices and selected in :ref:`sysconfig`.
+They can be configured in setups like normal devices and selected in :ref:`sysconfig <setup-sysconfig>`.

 .. module:: nicos.devices.datasinks